 Con: Cyber crime

 While removing cash from the premises keeps you safe from physical theft, it does put you firmly in the crosshairs of fraudsters.
 As the business world goes digital a huge amount of money and sensitive information is flying about the online world.
 Lying in wait are cyber criminals.
-As many as 73% of businesses admit to being unprepared for cyber crime and that figure might be even higher for those businesses which have been accustomed to dealing with cash but are now phasing it out.
+As many as 73% of businesses admit to being unprepared for cyber attacks & crime, that figure might be even higher for those businesses which have been accustomed to dealing with cash but are now phasing it out.

 Con: Less flexible